 Documents required for free travel in Italy

-The main document to travel to Italy for EU nationals is a passport or an identity card.
+The main document for travel in Italy for EU nationals is a passport or an identity card.
 However, there are countries outside the Schengen area that have signed an agreement with Italy to exempt them from the visa for their citizens.
-The document for travel to Italy for citizens of countries outside Europe is a visa for a period not exceeding 90 days.
+The document for travel in Italy of citizens from countries outside Europe is a visa for a period not exceeding 90 days.

 The passport: a document for travelling in Italy

-If you are a citizen of the European Union or of a country that has signed the visa waiver agreement, your passport is your document for travelling to Italy.
-For minors, an identity card or passport is required.
-If these minors are unaccompanied, they must have a form signed by a parent.
-Also, they need a photocopy of the parent's identity document.
+You are a national of the European Union or of a country that has signed the visaon passport is your document for travel in Italy.
+For minors, an identity card or passport is required. passport is essential.
+If these minors are not accompaniedThey need to have a form signed by a parent.
+They also need a photocopy of the parent's identity document.
 It should be noted that all this is only valid if your stay is less than three months.

 The visa: a document for travelling to Italy

-Travellers from countries outside Europe need a visa as a document to travel to Italy.
-This allows free movement for a stay of up to 90 days.
+Travellers from countries outside Europe must have a visa as document for travel in Italy.
+The latter allows free movement for a stay of up to 90 days.

 The procedure for obtaining a visitor's visa for Italy

-To get a visitor's visa as a document for travelling to Italy, you must first make an appointment.
-This is done by registering on the TLS contact website in your country.
+To have a visa visitor as document for travel in Italy, you must first make an appointment.
+This is done by registering on the TLS contact site in your country.

-After that, you need to apply for registration at the Italian visa centre in your country of residence.
+Thereafter, you must apply for registration with the visa Italian authorities in your country of residence.
 Once you have provided all the necessary documents, you will have to wait 14 to 60 days.
 This is the time it takes to process your application.

-In order to have your document to travel to Italy without complication, you will need to apply for the visa 3 months before your planned departure date.
+To get your document for travel in Italy without complication, you will need to apply for the visa 3 months before your planned departure date.

 Information and documents required for a visa application

-The visa is the document for travel to Italy for nationals of countries outside Europe.
-To obtain it, you must provide several documents to the Italian visa centre in your country.
+The visa is the document for travel in Italy of nationals from countries outside Europe.
+To get it, you have to provide several documents to the visa of your country's Italy.

-A photocopy of your passport: the validity date of your passport must be longer than the period of your trip.
-Add to this a certificate confirming the booking of your return air ticket.
+A photocopy of your passport The date of validity of the latter must be greater than the period of your trip.
+Add to this a certificate which confirms the booking of your return air ticket.
 A recent colour passport photo with a white or grey background is also required.

-Also, you must have proof ofaccommodation or a declaration of accommodation from a person residing in Italy.
-It should be noted that if the person making the declaration is an EU national, you need to provide his/her identity document.
+Also, you must have proof of accommodation or a declaration of accommodation from a person residing in Italy.
+It should be noted that if the author of the declaration is an EU national, you must provide his/her document identity card.
 However, if the person is a citizen of a country outside Europe, you will need their residence permit.

 A letter detailing the reasons for your trip, proof of employment and proof of funds are also required.
-A travel insurance certificate and a short-stay form are also required.
+A certificate Travel insurance and a short-stay form are also required documents.

-The document to travel to Italy depends on your country of origin.
+The document for travel in Italy depends on your country of origin.
 Therefore, if you are an EU citizen, you need a passport or an identity card.
-If you are not, you need a visa (except for countries that have signed the visa waiver agreement for their citizens).
+If you are not, you must have a visa (except for countries that have signed the visa for their citizens).